Stabler-Leadbeater Apothecary Museum

-The Museum is open for guided tours only with a 10 person limit per tour.
-Tours start at a quarter after the hour and a quarter before the hour and last approximately 30 minutes.
-To purchase your tickets in advance, please call the Museum at 703.746.3852 (tickets will soon be available online).
+To purchase your tickets in advance, please call the Museum at 703.746.3852.
 Keys to the City and Complimentary Ticket holders should also contact the Museum to reserve their space.
-Please note some tour times are not available due to special events at the museum.
 Visit check the calendar of events for programs and additional information.

 Children (ages 5 -12): $3.00

-Children under five are free with a paying adult.
+Children four and under are free with a paying adult.

 Click here for $1.00 off your visit!
 Limit one eSavings coupon per visit, please.

 Discounts are available to AAA Members.
-Admission is free for members of the Mortar and Pestle Society, AAM members and Alexandria City Employees.
+Admission is free for members of the Mortar and Pestle Society, AAM members, HHMC member organizations, and Alexandria City Employees.

 The museum is not wheelchair accessible beyond the first floor.
 The City of Alexandria complies with the terms of ADA.
 An individual with a disability who wishes to request a reasonable accommodation may contact the Museum at 703.746.3852 at least one day prior to visit.